clarizalooktech/clarizalooktech/README.md

 </div>

 ### <div align="center">I'm Clariza, currently on my final year of Master of Information Technology at the University of Western Australia.
-I am aspiring to be a data engineer. </div>
+I am aspiring to be a devops data engineer. </div>

-- 🌱 I’m currently a Microsoft Student Learn Ambassador

-- 🌱 I passed both Azure Fundamentals and Azure AI Fundamentals Certifications

-- ⚡ Fun fact: I use tabs over spaces

 ![]()